 I enjoy connecting the components of complex systems in novel ways that benefit society.
-This drives my fascination with urban energy systems and my long-term goal to use distributed optimization, system modeling, and data analysis to discover strategies for improving global energy sustainability.
-I pursue that goal by combining operations research and engineering methods to explore problems at the intersection of cities, energy, economics and policy.
+This drives my fascination with urban energy systems and my goal to improve global energy sustainability.
+I pursue that goal by combining engineering and operations research methods to explore problems at the intersection of cities, energy, economics, and policy.

 Simulating marginal emissions factors for the U. S. power sector

 Marginal emissions factors (MEFs) estimate the change in power sector emissions due to a change in electricity demand.
 This estimation is useful for approximating the emissions impacts of research projects looking at solar development, electric vehicle charging, and other activities.
 MEFs are traditionally calculated from historical data, which limits their application for studying future scenarios.
 This project develops a method to calculate MEFs using simulated data, which allows us to estimate the MEFs for future power sector scenarios.